proftodd/rmatrix/README.md

 $ cmake -S . -B build
 $ make -C build && make test -C build
 ```
+If you like what you see,
+`sudo cmake --install .`

 I've only tested the build, compilation, testing, and installation on my Mac.
 CMake is supposed to be cross-platform, but YMMV.